sudhshet/aws-handson-lab-bgpspk/README.md

 This document describes test environment set up and test results for Custom BGP Speaker (https://gitlab.aws.dev/proserv/bgpspeaker created by (snghmhq@)).
 Please note that, this site is internal training purpose only.

+Because of AMI dependancy in CFN, using **IAD** Region is highly recommended.

 ## Environment Setup